zachlewis/mold/README.md

 Artifacts are the images that will generated as part of this build.
 These are docker images that would then get published to a registry.

+#### registry
+This option sets the default registry for all images in the case where it is not supplied as for of the image config.
+This defaults to docker hub if not specified.

 #### publish
-This option specifies which branches to push an image from.  * pushes the image on all branches.
+This option specifies which branches will trigger a push to the registry.  `*` triggers a push on all branches/tags.

+#### images
+A list of images to build.

+- **name**: Specifies the name of the image
+- **dockerfile**: Relative path to the Dockerfile.
+- **registry**: Registry to push to.
+If not specified the default one is used.